Curcuma [KER-koo-muh] is an elegant perennial summer plant with over 100 species.

 The term “Curcuma” is derived from the Sanskrit word Kunkuma, which means turmeric.

-This summer ginger was originally named by Linnaeus (a Swedish botanist and zoologist) in 1753.
+Linnaeus (a Swedish botanist and zoologist) originally named this summer ginger in 1753.

 Since then, almost 130 species of the genus have been named and described so far.